Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 Understanding Your P&G Stock Position

 It’s common for P&G employees to have a high allocation to P&G stock.
 This is largely because company-funded PST contributions are made exclusively in the form of P&G stock each year.
 Additionally, diversification within the PST is restricted: you cannot begin to diversify your holdings until reaching age 50, and even then, you are required to maintain at least a 40% allocation to P&G stock in your PST account.
-These restrictions do not apply to the Savings Plan, where you have more flexibility to diversify your investments at any time.
+These restrictions do not apply to the Procter and Gamble Savings Plan, where you have more flexibility to diversify your investments at any time.

 The Risks of Concentration